bullenweg/bullenweg.github.io/README.md

 > The Foundation also licensed the name WordPress to the non-profit WordPress.org, which runs a website that facilitates access to WordPress-related software.

+#### Bans access to WordPress.org for anyone affiliated with WP Engine

+To log in to WordPress.org a user must certify that they have no association with WP Engine.

+> I am not affiliated with WP Engine in any way, financially or otherwise.

 #### Lies about what this is all about, again

 Responding to [Automattic is doing open source dirty](https://world.hey.com/dhh/automattic-is-doing-open-source-dirty-b95cf128), Matt once again contradicts himself.